IvanPonyrev/azurerm-mlworkspaces/README.md

 The following command will deploy storageAccounts and vaults with secrets.

-.\deploy.ps1 -ResourceGroupLocation eastus -UploadArtifacts -Update Storage
+.\deploy.ps1 -ResourceGroupLocation eastus -UploadArtifacts -UpdateStorage